boinger/puppet-dotfiles/README.md

 (.bashrc, .bash_profile, .zshrc, .nethackrc, etc, etc)
 * branch: If you want to pull a specific branch of your dotfiles project
 * homedir: Your home directory on the puppet-managed host
+* clobber: insert dotfiles, moving any existing conflicts out of the way
+* bak_ext: extension to append to filenames of existing files to get them out of the way.
+Only matters if you have $clobber = true.
 * single_pull: Option to pull down the dotfiles one time only (no recurring pulls)
 * rebase: If you prefer `git pull --rebase` to `git pull` (you probably want this)